artifacthub/hub/docs/authorization.md

 Organizations can also define their own authorization policies.
 This will give them complete flexibility for their authorization setup, including the ability to define their own data file with a custom structure.

 Custom policies *must* be able to process the [queries](#queries) defined in the reference section.
 The input they will receive is also documented below.
+Policy data file must be a valid json document and the top level value *must* be an object.

 ## Integration